 Living Faith knows that children are best able to learn if their social, emotional and spiritual needs are met.
-We believe that the Pastoral Care of our students is crucial in their development as learners.
+We believe that the pastoral care of our students is crucial in their development as learners.
 Class teachers play an integral role in the support of students as they are the first responders when students or parents/carers seek support.

 At Living Faith, we value respect and positive relationships with others.
-While we strive daily to do the right thing, we acknowledge that there will be times in our student's lives where they make the wrong choice and, as a result, cause harm to their relationships with others.
+While we strive daily to do the right thing, we acknowledge that there will be times in our students' lives when they make the wrong choices and, as a result, cause harm to their relationships with others.
 When relationships between children break down, restorative conversations led by trained staff allow both parties the opportunity to give their side of the story and, where appropriate, to be involved in the setting of consequences.
 Forgiveness and the opportunity to try again allows students the opportunity to learn from their actions and move on.

-Students also have the opportunity to grow in their resiliency and cooperative skills by participating in Pastoral Care lessons, small group programs and whole school activities.
+Students also have the opportunity to grow in their resiliency and cooperative skills by participating in pastoral care lessons, small group programs and whole school activities.
 Older students within the school also act as positive role models to our younger students by participating in some of our many leadership programs.

-- In-class support from Student Coaches
+- In-class support from student coaches

 - Support on excursions, camps and school events, if required

 - Collaborating with class teachers to make suitable adjustments and/or modifications to meet student needs and work towards individual learning goals

 - Meeting with parents/carers and teachers to create and monitor Support Plans

 - Social and emotional support in and outside of the classroom